 2 years ago, my Dad forced me to come to the village with the family.
 Of course I was reluctant.
 I was still very young and very ignorant.
 By the time we arrived, I was amazed by what I saw.
 I saw everything in a new light.
 From that day till now I have been really proud to call myself a Nigerian because it wasn’t Lebanese, German or Swedish architects that made our village as beautiful as it could be, it was Nigerians.
 Maybe if we believed in ourselves a lot more, tried harder to see all the things we can accomplish as one, we would indeed be one of the top countries we admire so much.

-Anyway, I’m just a teenager, with a long way to go and a lot to learn.
-Even if what I say doesn’t count now, I hope it inspires other people to want to be a part of their country’s development and see it get to where it should be.
+I am now a year away from being considered a young adult, still with a long way to go and a lot to learn.
+One’s freedom of speech should not encroach on another’s freedom/rights/bring verbal harm to their person.
+Once again, I hope this inspires other people to want to be a part of their country’s development and see it get to where it should be in all aspects.

 Written: Friday, July 27th 2012.

 Updated 1st: Tuesday, February 25 2014.

 - President Jonathan: Where does the buck stop? (vanguardngr.com)

 - For Better, For Worse by Sally (moskeda.wordpress.com)